 - New Year’s Day/Saint Basil’s Day – A national Greek holiday, January 1st celebrates both the New Year and Saint Basil’s Day.
 It’s similar to Christmas Day in North America and many other places around the world, as Saint Basil is Greece’s version of Santa Claus.
 People exchange gifts and some make a special cake with a coin inside known as a vasilopita.
 The person that receives the slice with the coin inside is believed to have good luck.
 Many businesses and tourist attractions will be closed, though most restaurants, cafes, and bars will be open.

-- Ephiphany – January 6th is Ephiphany in many places across Europe, including Athens.
+- Epiphany – January 6th is the Feast of the Epiphany, celebrated in many places across Europe, including Athens.
 One of the oldest Christian celebrations, it represents the baptism of Jesus by John the Baptist as well as the famous visit from the Three Wise Men.
 In the Greek capital, visitors can experience a sight to behold, with thousands gathering for the Blessing of the Waters in Piraeus, Athens’ main port.

-- Souvenir Expo – For five days in mid-January, January 8-12 in 2020, the largest expo of folk art and tourism items comes to Athens.
+- Souvenir Expo – For five days in mid-January, the largest expo of folk art and tourism items comes to Athens.
 The Souvenir Expo features products inspired by Greek tradition, with outstanding masterpieces exhibited, including handmade decorative items, tourist clothing, and objects with high classical value.

 Athens in February

 - Carnival – Carnivals are hosted throughout Greece with some of the biggest and best festivities enjoyed in Athens.
-Known locally as Apokries, it takes place three weeks before Lent, February 23 to March 11 in 2019.
+Known locally as Apokries, it takes place three weeks before Lent.
 While it’s related to Christianity, its roots are in ancient festivals that honored Dionysus, the god of fertility and wine.
 Nightlife is bustling now with clubs and bars throwing all sorts of themed parties.
 On the last weekend of Carnival, there are multiple parades and outdoor celebrations.
 In the old quarter of Plaka, the streets will be filled with locals throwing confetti and engaging in plastic bat wars.

 - SNFCC Ice Skating – Throughout February, part of the long canal at the Stavros Niarchos Center (SNFCC) is transformed into an ice-skating rink, open for free to the public every day from 10 a.m. to 10 p.m.